Accessible documents policy

 Disproportionate burden

-There are a selection of Ministry of Defence pages that fall under the disproportionate burden category.
 We cannot guarantee that all of our byelaw documents and Freedom of Information releases are fully accessible.
-Also, we consider that it would be a disproportionate burden to update PDFs that are 25 pages or more and those that originate from old scanned documentation, examples include our Service Inquiry reports and Armed Forces Covenant pledges.
+Also, we consider that it would be a disproportionate burden to update PDFs of 25 pages or more and those that originate from old or scanned documentation.
+For example our Service Inquiry reports and Armed Forces Covenant pledges.

 Accessible versions will be provided if requested.